mstine/conrad/README.md

 You'll first need to download and install the JDK 1.8 Developer Preview with Lambda Support from [http://jdk8.java.net/lambda/](http://jdk8.java.net/lambda/).

-Conrad is built using [Gradle](http://gradle.org).
-The Gradle Wrapper is provided to support building the project without explicitly downloading and installing Gradle.
+Conrad is built using [Ant](http://ant.apache.org).
+Distributions 1.8.3 and later have support for JDK 1.8.

-One environment variable is needed, which points to the JAVA\_HOME for your JDK 1.8 Developer Preview:
+Make sure that your JAVA\_HOME environment variable is pointing to your JDK 1.8 Developer Preview.

-    export ORG_GRADLE_PROJECT_jdk8home=<PATH_TO_JDK_1.8>
+Then, from the conrad directory, execute the build:

-You may then run the build:
+    ant

-    ./gradlew build
+We will potentially move to a [Gradle](http://gradle.org) build when JDK 1.8 support is added.

 ## What's with the name?